 If SrxlevServingCell > Sprioritysearch1 and SqualServingCell > Sprioritysearch2 then the UE shall search for E-UTRA layers of higher priority at least every Thigher_priority_search where Thigher_priority_search is described in section 4.2.2.
 If the UE is not in CELL_PCH, URA_PCH or IDLE state then the UE shall search for E-UTRA layers of higher priority within Thigher_layer_start upon entering into any of these states.
 If 1 second has not elapsed since the UE camped on the current serving cell when the UE enters into any of these states, Thigher_layer_start is one DRX cycle plus 1 second; otherwise Thigher_layer_start is one DRX cycle.
 The minimum rate at which the UE is required to search for and measure such layers may be reduced in this scenario to maintain UE battery life.

-If SrxlevServingCell <= Sprioritysearch1 or SqualServingCell <= Sprioritysearch2 then the UE shall search for and measure E-UTRA frequency layers of higher or lower priority in preparation for possible reselection.
+If SrxlevServingCell <= Sprioritysearch1 or SqualServingCell <= Sprioritysearch2 then the UE shall search for and measure E-UTRA frequency layers of higher or lower priority in the normal performance group and E-UTRA frequency layers of lower priority in the reduced performance group in preparation for possible reselection.
 In this scenario, the minimum rate at which the UE is required to search for and measure higher priority layers shall be the same as that defined below for a lower priority layers.
+The UE is not required to search for and measure E-UTRA frequency layers of higher priority in the reduced performance group.

-The UE shall be able to evaluate whether a new detectable lower priority inter-RAT E-UTRA cell meets the reselection criteria defined in [1] within Kcarrier * TdetectE-UTRA, where TdetectE-UTRA is given in Table 4.2, if E-UTRA carrier frequency information is provided in the inter-RAT measurement control system information when Treselection=0 provided that the reselection criteria is met by at least 6dB for RSRP reselections or 4dB for RSRQ reselections.
-The parameter Kcarrier is the number of E-UTRA carrier frequencies indicated in the inter-RAT measurement control system information.
+The UE shall be able to evaluate whether a new detectable lower priority inter-RAT E-UTRA cell meets the reselection criteria defined in [1] within Knorm, EUTRA * TdetectE-UTRA for the normal performance group and Kreduced, EUTRA * 6 * TdetectE-UTRA for the reduced performance group, where TdetectE-UTRA is given in Table 4.2, if E-UTRA carrier frequency information is provided in the inter-RAT measurement control system information when Treselection=0 provided that the reselection criteria is met by at least 6dB for RSRP reselections or 4dB for RSRQ reselections.
+The parameter Knorm, EUTRA is the number of E-UTRA carrier frequencies in the normal performance group and the parameter Kreduced, EUTRA is the number of E-UTRA carrier frequencies in the reduced performance group indicated in the inter-RAT measurement control system information.
 An inter RAT E-UTRAN cell is considered to be detectable if:

 - RSRP|dBm according to Annex B.1.1 for a corresponding Band

-The UE shall measure RSRP and RSRQ at least every Kcarrier * TmeasureE-UTRA as defined in table 4.2 for identified E-UTRA cells.
+The UE shall measure RSRP and RSRQ at least every Knorm, EUTRA * TmeasureE-UTRA for normal performance group and Kreduced, EUTRA * TmeasureE-UTRA for reduced performance group as defined in table 4.2 for identified E-UTRA cells.